ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* layup_sequence

-Layup Sequence of the Sub Laminate can be ‘Top-Down’ or ‘Bottom-Up’
+Layup Sequence of the Sub Laminate, can be ‘Top-Down’ or ‘Bottom-Up’.

 <a id="compolyx.SubLaminate.remove_fabric"></a>

 #### remove_fabric(pos)

-Remove fabric from position
+Remove fabric from position.

 <a id="compolyx.SubLaminate.serialize"></a>

 #### serialize()

-Serialize to Python string
+Serialize to Python string.

 <a id="compolyx.SubLaminate.symmetry"></a>

 #### *property* symmetry

-Symmetry of the Sub Laminate can be ‘No Symmetry’, ‘Even Symmetry’ or ‘Odd Symmetry’
+Symmetry of the Sub Laminate can be ‘No Symmetry’, ‘Even Symmetry’, or ‘Odd Symmetry’.

 <a id="compolyx.SubLaminate.thickness"></a>

 #### *property* thickness

-Thickness of the Sub Laminate
+Thickness of the Sub-Laminate.

 <a id="compolyx.SubLaminate.update_plot"></a>

 #### update_plot()

-Updates the data of the 2D plot
+Updates the data of the 2D plot.